Around the world in 5 donation journeys

-I checked how the charities explained their cause, their donation form and any follow up email to keep my engagement going.
+I checked how the charities explained their cause, their online donation form and any follow up email to keep my engagement going.
 I was looking for the lessons we can learn from around the world.

 Here are the top 5 lessons I learned from the experience.

 Finding a way to donate shouldn’t be difficult.
 On some of the sites, it was hard to find a way to donate once I moved away from the homepage.